 If you have a simple website, primarily containing blog posts, you can opt to go with a less expensive hosting service as your website will be far less resource demanding.

-Our Premier plan is our fastest available plan yet, so for those with large businesses, you may want to invest in a more high performance plan that’s tailor-made for websites that are resource intensive.
+Our Premier plan is our fastest available plan yet, so for those with large businesses, you may want to invest in a more high-performance plan that’s tailor-made for resource-intensive websites.

 Step 3.
 Purchase an Email Service

 It’s pivotal to every successful business to have a working and redundant (backed up) email service.
 You can opt to use your hosting service for your email service, but keep in mind that if your website goes down for whatever reason, it can also affect your email service.